A divided past: The impact of I-275 on Tampa neighborhoods

 "They did bring about changes in the neighborhoods and the community," Fred Hearns, curator of Black History for the Tampa Bay History Center, said.

-Hearns added that the highway displaced businesses, homes, and disrupted neighborhoods in areas along Tampa.
+Hearns said growth in population prompted construction but said that led to displaced businesses, homes, and disrupted neighborhoods in areas along Tampa.
 The majority affected were predominantly Black neighborhoods, along with Hispanic residents, according to Hearns.

-"Some people never came back," Hearns said.
+"Some people moved away and never came back," Hearns said.
 "You lost that fabric of community in those neighborhoods where the interstate came through."

 At that point, other developments and changes were already putting challenges on neighborhoods as a result of discriminatory policies.

 I-275 isn't the only interstate to have divided such communities after the 1956 Federal Highway Transportation Act took effect.
-Neighbors, planners, and officials also discuss the impact of Interstate 95 in Miami and Interstate 94 in the Twin Cities to this day.
+Neighbors, planners, and officials also discuss the impact of other projects like Interstate 95 in Miami and Interstate 94 in the Twin Cities to this day.

 Hearns said it's important to remember the history and the stories behind each neighborhood.